Sliding Barn Door with a Modern Twist

 Here’s a quick tip: use a piece from a brown paper bag, like you used to have in school for your lunch, instead of 320 grit sandpaper.
 This will knock down the nibs left after applying the finish, and it really leaves a smooth surface.

-All of the hardware needed to install this door came with the kit from Industrial By Design.
-I’m pleased with the quality of the hardware, and the black paint on the parts.
-The handles are not a part of this kit…I had to order those separately.
+All of the barn door hardware needed to install this came with the kit from Industrial By Design.
+I’m pleased with the quality of the barn door hardware, and the black paint on the parts.
+Plus, it has kind of a matte finish on the barn door hardware, which is my style.
+I don’t usually like it when things like that are glossy.
+The handles are not a part of this kit…I had to order those separately. (they’re also matte)

-The instructions are pretty clear for installation.
+The instructions are pretty clear for installation of the barn door hardware.
 They recommend a certain spacing from the top of the door to the carriage wheel.
 Then, I just used a square to ensure that this vertical piece was perfectly straight.
 I just kind of guessed at the distance apart that I wanted the two carriage wheel assemblies.
 I’ve seen some doors with them further apart, but on this door, I thought it looked good to bring them a little closer together.

 Then, I marked with a center punch and drilled out the two holes in each that would accept the carriage bolts.
 My particular bit was a pretty close match to the bolts’ diameter, so I had to hammer the bolts in a little bit.